thekindlyone/qrious-terraform/README.md

   http://<public ip>/api/metrics/period
 ```

-The root endpoint will return a html table of the last 100 metrics recorded
+The root endpoint `http://<public ip>/` will return a html table of the last 100 metrics recorded

+# Flaws and improvements

+* https for the apiserver
+* Remove ssh key.
+Kept for debug purposes. terraform state file contains the privatekey currently
+* Since the data is timeseries metrics populated every 10 seconds, it is going to grow.
+Ideally this would be consumed by something like influxdb to aid storage and optimized searching.
+* A metric monitoring system like this should really by implemented using prometheus/grafana or something similar